microfoam/maximal/waves/chowder/README.md

 Often an interesting sequence problem is whittled down to a "knot", a snippet of a fuller sequence that isolates the interesting problem under investigation.
-In some of these cases, a duplicate sub-sequence to one maintained in the other 'waves' sub-directories will be also stored in 'chowder' with some knot desigation in the file name.
+In some of these cases, a duplicate sub-sequence to one maintained in the other `/waves` sub-directories will also be stored in `/waves/chowder` sometimes with some information in the new file name about how it was derived and/or what it intended to be done.

+This README file will also contain diary type notes about current knot problems.

 ## tubespit-17-symmetric.txt
 This is a snippet of `tubespit/seq-017-cycle5.txt` and its reverse complement